 Limitations

 undetected-chromedriver works well against moderate protection levels but struggles with aggressive PerimeterX implementations.
-The patches are open-source, so anti-bot companies study and adapt to them.

-For heavily protected sites, consider Camoufox or commercial solutions instead.
+For heavily protected sites, consider Camoufox instead.

 Method 5: Session Warming and Behavioral Simulation

-Even with perfect fingerprints, PerimeterX monitors your browsing patterns.
 Bots that jump directly to product pages or scrape sequentially get flagged quickly.

 Session warming establishes trust by mimicking legitimate user journeys before accessing target pages.